adebayoj/sanity_checks_saliency/README.md

 =====================
-This repository will be updated with code to replicate the paper **Sanity Checks for Saliency Maps** by *Julius Adebayo, Justin Gimer, Ian Goodfellow, Moritz Hardt, & Been Kim*.
+This repository will be updated with code to replicate the paper **Sanity Checks for Saliency Maps** by *Julius Adebayo, Justin Gilmer, Ian Goodfellow, Moritz Hardt, & Been Kim*.

 We will be updating this repository with code to replicate our experiments.